atata-framework/atata.io/examples/navigation-to-any-page-after-click.md

 ---
 layout: article
-title: Navigation to Any Page After Click
+title: Navigation to any page after click
 description: How to perform the navigation to different pages after the button/link click.
 ---